 help students develop the same caring attitude for themselves, their

-fellow community members, and more distant global populations.
+fellow community members, and more distant global populations.possess the

 practice: Educators holding this belief encourage